Bulletproof Customer Service with Workflow Automation: a Brief Guide

 Collaboratively design workflows together with your customer service team to ensure that the indicated workflows will clearly work toward hitting your goals.
 Try to connect that to your named metrics from Step 2.

-It’s important to remember that at this point, you should be designing the target state of your workflows, not reflecting the current state.
 The tendency is often to think within the confines of the current process, and use workflow automation to create a more streamlined version of that.
 Avoid this tendency, and instead, think of the most efficient way to achieve the same functional outcomes, but bring yourself closer to your goals.
 That’s the workflow you should be mapping.

 You can also follow the mapping process outlined in our workflow automation playbook here.